Berenito/Ranking/README.md

 * If division is "all", repeat the next steps for all three divisions
 * Read the tournament results CSVs and take only the games for the given division
 * Read the list of EUF teams; replace aliases where applicable
-* Read teams at tournaments list; add suffix to all teams without EUF-sanctioned roster for the given tournament
+* Read teams at tournaments list; remove all the games with any non-EUF team
 * Process the Game Table (check for invalid rows)
 * Calculate basic statistics for the season (without any rankings)
 * Save the output CSVs